blukatdevelopment/ManafestArena/Planning/stories.md

 ## Completed
 These stories have had a first pass.
 Their acceptance criteria is either completely met, will be scrapped, or will be pushed into new stories.

+**name**: Character abilities
+**Description**:
+DONE - As a player with multiple playthroughs, I should feel each character has a distinct playstyle characterized by their abilities and items.

+**name**: Skeletal Arena maps
+**Description**:
+As a player, I should be challenged to fight in maps containing different topography conducive to different tactics.
+DONE - Create roughly 5 different arena maps

+**name**: Item Models
+**Description**:
+As a player, I would like to see distinct item models to know what I'm looking at.
+DONE - Spear
+DONE - Claw
+DONE - Crossbow
+DONE - Flintlock Pistol
+DONE - Magical Staff
+DONE - Knife

 **name**: Career map
 **Description**: